AI-powered technology sees big improvements in UK stroke treatment

 The proportion who were able to resume day-to-day activities increased from 16 to 48 per cent, the analysis of the Brainomix e-Stroke imaging platform found.

-The technology, developed by the UK’s med-tech solution firm Brainomix, is being used across 11 stroke treatment networks in the UK’s state-funded National Health Service (NHS) to diagnose strokes and determine the best treatment.
+The technology, developed by Britain’s med-tech solution firm Brainomix, is being used across 11 stroke treatment networks in the country’s state-funded National Health Service (NHS) to diagnose strokes and determine the best treatment.

 The platform helps doctors in the interpretation of brain scans and allows them to share the images with specialists worldwide who can access them remotely.

-“AI has the potential to transform our NHS – delivering faster, more accurate diagnoses and making sure patients can get the treatment they need, when they need it,” the UK’s health secretary Steve Barclay said in a statement.
+“AI has the potential to transform our NHS – delivering faster, more accurate diagnoses and making sure patients can get the treatment they need, when they need it,” British Health Secretary Steve Barclay said.

 “Brainomix is an incredible example of how this can be achieved, using the power of AI to shave lifesaving minutes off one of the most time-sensitive diagnoses in medicine.”